2E0PGS/nbarc/index.md

 * <div style="color: orangered;">New club address, please read the latest Q5: Page Community Association, Page Road, Staple Hill, Bristol BS16 4NE</div>

 	* The free car park is just opposite and another car park is just along the road.
-	* We meet in room 4 and room 3 is available for training or a quiet area for playing radio when required.
+	* We meet in room 4 and room 3 is available for training or a quiet area for operating radio when required.
 	* Visitors entrance is as normal these days, by door buzzer, just announce your arrival to the staff.
 Members however have door access code.
 Please park legally, there are bays for disabled and Page Community permit holders only.

 ## Upcoming talks and events

-* 5th Rummage Box Sale.
-Bring your items for £1 an item or less
-* 12th Guest Speaker:- RSGB By Andy, G7KNA,The Regional Manager
+* 3rd Guest Speaker:- RAYNET By Mike, M0DXV.
+(What is it, and how to join).
-* 19th General Meeting with club workshop (Dummy Loads)
+* 10th General Club Night with Club Workshop
-* 26th Prep for Railways On The Air
-* 27th Railways on the Air at Bitton Railway (Subject to New Manager’s permission)
-* 28th Railways on the Air at Bitton Railway (Subject to New Manager’s permission)
+* 17th Autumn Quiz Night
+* 24th General Club Night
+* 31st Make an UN-UN for an End Fed Antenna

 ## Courses